aunetx/blur-my-shell/README.md

 Many thanks to @CorvetteCole for his awesome contributions, especially for the applications blur :p

+Of course, I am really grateful to the people sponsoring my work, it is really cool to be supported like this!

 And an enormous thank you to every contributors, issue openers or simple users -- this is a fun project to manage :)

 ## License